robenkleene/veep.vim/README.md

 `:set grepprg=rg\ --vimgrep | grep partshell` but that has the side effect of setting `grepprg` (which might be desirable!
 Setting `grepprg` to `rg` is a great alternative if the built-in `:grep` behavior isn't useful).

-`:cexpr system('rg --vimgrep partshell')` will also likely work, although technically this uses `errorformat` instead of `grepformat` to parse matching lines.
+`:cexpr system('rg --vimgrep partshell')` will also likely work, although technically this uses `errorformat` instead of `grepformat` to parse matching lines (`%` to reference the current file will not work in this context).

 ### `:LgrepSh[!]`, `:LGsh[!]`